Mauro Lustrinelli

-Mauro "Lustri" Lustrinelli (born 26 February 1976) is a Swiss professional football coach and a former second striker.
-He is the current coach of FC Thun.
-He is also a former player of the Swiss national team.
-He has a Bachelor of Business Administration and wrote a thesis about the Italian Serie A.
+Mauro "Lustri" Lustrinelli (born 26 February 1976) is a Swiss professional football manager and former footballer who is the manager of Bundesliga club Union Berlin.
+A striker, he played for the Switzerland national team.

-Career
+Club career

-He started his professional career at the club AC Bellinzona in 1994 and played for them until 2001.
-Then he transferred to FC Wil and played there for the next three seasons before transferring to FC Thun in 2004.
-In 2005, he was the Swiss Super League's second highest goalscorer with 20 goals scored and also qualified with the club for the UEFA Champions League.
-In 2006, he signed for Sparta Prague but after one year at the club he returned to Switzerland and joined FC Luzern in order to play first team football leading up to UEFA EURO 2008 in Austria & Switzerland.
-After one season he returned 2008 to AC Bellinzona, where he started his career as a professional back in 1994.
+Lustrinelli started his professional career at Bellinzona in 1994 and played for them until 2001.
+Then he transferred to Wil and played there for the next three seasons before transferring to Thun in 2004.
+In 2004–05, he was the Swiss Super League's second highest goalscorer with 20 goals and also qualified with the club for the UEFA Champions League.
+In 2006, he signed for Sparta Prague but after one year at the club he returned to Switzerland and joined Luzern in order to play first team football leading up to UEFA Euro 2008.
+After one season he returned to Bellinzona.

 International career

-Lustrinelli made his debut for the Swiss national team on 17 August 2005 in a friendly match against Norway, having at that time won a total of six international caps for the team.
-He is also part of the Swiss team at the 2006 FIFA World Cup finals in Germany.
-On 19 June 2006, he was substituted in to play the last four minutes of the Swiss team's World Cup group match against Togo and after only one minute of playing he created the assist that allowed Tranquillo Barnetta to score the goal for the final 2–0 win for Switzerland, giving them a real chance of passing the group stage.
-The 2006 FIFA World Cup was his last appearance in the Swiss jersey.
-He was not selected for the UEFA Euro 2008.
+Lustrinelli made his debut for the Switzerland national team on 17 August 2005 in a friendly against Norway.
+He was part of the Swiss squad at the 2006 FIFA World Cup.
+On 19 June 2006, he was substituted on to play the last four minutes of Switzerland's final World Cup group match against Togo and after only one minute of playing he assisted Tranquillo Barnetta to score the second goal in a 2–0 win.
+The 2006 World Cup was his last appearance in a Swiss jersey.
+He was not selected for UEFA Euro 2008.

+Coaching career

+Lustrinelli began his coaching career at Thun, before managing the Switzerland U21 side, then returning to Thun in 2022.
+He later led the club to the 2024–25 Swiss Challenge League title, and their first-ever Swiss Super League title in the 2025–26 season.
+On 21 May 2026, he was announced as manager of German side 1.
+FC Union Berlin ahead of the 2026–27 season.

+Style of management

+Under Lustrinelli, Thun plays under a high-pressing system.

 Personal life

 Lustrinelli is of Italian descent through his father, who is originally from Molise.
-Being originally from the northern part of Ticino (the Sopraceneri), Lustrinelli grew up close to the referee Massimo Busacca who represented Switzerland at the FIFA World Cup 2006.
-Within their close friends in Ticino, Lustrinelli and Massimo are known as "twin brothers."
+Being originally from the northern part of Ticino (the Sopraceneri), Lustrinelli grew up close to referee Massimo Busacca who also represented Switzerland at the 2006 World Cup.

-In Ticino, the Canton where Lustrinelli is originally from, after the great game against Togo a fanatical "Lustrimania" exploded.
-In some places, this fanaticism was expressed with such intensity that students, so-called "Lustrini", were prohibited from wearing Lustrinelli's national team shirt to school.
+He has a Bachelor of Business Administration and wrote his thesis on Italy's Serie A.